ShiftTreeApp/ShiftTree/README.md

 ### Server

+Copy `.env.example` to `.env` and change the values to match your local setup.
+If you use the same `compose.yaml` you don't need to change anything.

 In `/server`, install the dependencies in the same was as client, then run `pnpm dev` to start the server.
 Unfortunately this doesn't have auto reloading so every time you change something you have to restart the server.
 You can do this quickly by pressing `ctrl+c` and then up arrow and enter.